sts10/same/README.markdown

 # Same

-Compare two or more directories to see if they're the same.
+Compare two or more directories to see if they're the same, with a set amount of thoroughness.

 ## Disclaimers